 Welcome to Veteran Security!
-We are a small, veteran community that focuses on networking with other veterans in the IT and Cyber Security world as well as helping those that are currently transitioning out of the military and looking into these career fields.
-Our community is open to veterans of any country.
+Founded by Ryan Edmondson and Heath Adams in February of 2018, we are an ever-growing veteran community that focuses on networking with other veterans in the IT and Cyber Security world as well as helping those that are currently transitioning out of the military and looking into these career fields.
+Our community is open to military veterans of any country.
 Currently, we offer:

 - A Slack channel, which allows veterans in any IT or cyber security field to network with each other.

 - Free training videos, focused on ethical hacking.

 - A Cyber Security blog with tutorials on a wide variety of topics.